Tommy Docherty: Manchester United

 In December 1972, Docherty attended a match that Manchester United lost 5-0 to Crystal Palace; in the Selhurst Park boardroom afterwards he was offered the Manchester United job by Matt Busby.
 His first game in charge of United was against Leeds United at Old Trafford.
 The game finished 1–1, with Ted MacDougall scoring one of his few goals for United.
 Although United were in serious trouble when he took them over, because of an ageing squad, he managed to keep them in the First Division in 1972–73.
 The 1973–74 season saw United continue to struggle and they were eventually relegated to the Second Division.

 In the following season, United returned to the top flight as Second Division champions.
-In 1975–76 they finished in third place in the First Division and also reached the 1976 FA Cup Final, but lost 1–0 to Southampton who were then in the Second Division.
-Docherty led United to the FA Cup final again in 1977, this time as underdogs, and beat league champions Liverpool 2–1.
+In 1975–76 they finished in third place in the First Division and also reached the 1976 FA Cup final, but lost 1–0 to Southampton who were then in the Second Division.
+Docherty led United to the FA Cup final again in 1977, this time as underdogs, beating league and soon-to-be European champions Liverpool 2–1.

 Shortly afterwards news that Docherty was having an extramarital affair with Mary Brown, the wife of a United physiotherapist, became public.
-He was sacked in a blaze of publicity in July 1977 and replaced at Old Trafford by Dave Sexton, the same man who had followed him into the manager's office at Chelsea.
+He was sacked in a blaze of publicity in July 1977 and replaced at Old Trafford by Sexton, the same man who had followed him into the manager's office at Chelsea.
 The affair also resulted in the end of his marriage to Agnes, who had been his wife since December 1949.
 In 1988, Docherty married Mary, and the couple remained together until his death in 2020.
 After his sacking, Docherty had a frosty relationship with the club.